-In reviewing current instructional materials for continued use and in selecting additional instructional materials, the licensed employees shall consider the current and future needs of the school district as well as the changes and the trends in education and society.
-It shall be the responsibility of the superintendent to report to the board the action taken by the selection committee.
+In reviewing current instructional materials for continued use and in selecting additional instructional materials, licensed employees will consider the current and future needs of the school district as well as the changes and the trends in education and society.
+It is the responsibility of the superintendent to report to the board the action taken by licensed employees.